Our Board

 Wendy McNabb

 Wendy brings to the Board a management background of finance, manufacturing and logistics spanning 30 years in the agricultural, milling and bakery sector working in large corporates including Bunge and Goodman Fielder.
 Wendy is also involved in managing the family farm at Learmonth with her husband Rodney where they run Corriedale sheep and Hereford cattle.
-Wendy and Rodney have an 18 year old son James with Down syndrome who is in his final year at Ballarat Specialist School.
-Wendy is also involved in the Ballarat Down Syndrome Family Connections Group and is passionate about ensuring regional families have access to all the resources DSV can provide.
-She and her peers in Ballarat run regular coffee and information sessions which enable all families to remain informed and connected.
+Wendy and Rodney have an adult son James with Down syndrome who works two days a week at Ballarat Regional Industries, one day at Sovereign Hill and two days on the family farm.

 Board Member